 - A completed copy of Maryland Motor Vehicle Administration form VR-210 and a copy of the actual state issued handicap hangtag

-Members of the Campus community who need short-term accessible parking (three weeks or less) must submit formal documentation of their injury or disability, signed by their physician, to Occupational Health Services (OHS).
+Members of the Campus community who need short-term accessible parking (four weeks or less) must submit formal documentation of their injury or disability, signed by their physician, to Occupational Health Services (OHS).
 OHS will coordinate with the Parking Office to provide the appropriate permit once all documentation has been submitted.
 Permit holders must submit new documentation to OHS if they still require accessible parking when the original permit expires.

 Permits may be revoked prior to expiration if the permit holder is found to have obtained the permit through misrepresentation, is willfully and improperly using the permit or otherwise abusing the accessible parking privilege.
 Permit holders may also be subject to fines as stated in the Homewood Campus Parking and Traffic Regulations.